-- Management clarifies the key points of evaluation for continuous improvement in their own words. - Assign individuals with relevant expertise independent from the design and operation of AI management systems. - The above individuals monitor whether or not the AI management system is functioning properly. - Based on the results of monitoring, make continuous improvements.
+- Management clarifies the key points of evaluation for continuous improvement in their own words. - Assign individuals with relevant expertise independent from the design and operation of AI management systems. - Since the factors causing risks change, it is necessary to regularly review risk controls and risk management methods in the risk-based approach. - The above individuals monitor whether or not the AI management system is functioning properly. - Based on the results of monitoring, make continuous improvements.